wiedem/dvesecurity-apple/README.md

 Note that tests that require execution on a device are skipped in a simulator environment.

 ### Interactive Tests
 Some tests require user interaction and are therefore in a separate test target `DVESecurityInteractiveTests`.
 In particular, most keychain tests require execution on a device rather than in a simulator environment.

+The necessary interactive steps are displayed in the tests themselves or in the interface of the running test application.

 ### Keychain Tests
 The keychain tests are designed to leave the systems' keychains in a clean condition.